Fountain Hills, Arizona

 Is it a good time to buy in Fountain Hills?+

-Based on current ARMLS data, the Fountain Hills market is currently seller-favoring, with homes averaging 35 days on market.
-Price appreciation has been running at roughly 4 to 7 percent year-over-year.
+The Fountain Hills market currently reads as a balanced market, with homes averaging 62 days on market (as of July 2026).
 Well-prepared buyers can find good opportunities, particularly for homes that have been on market for 30-plus days or in areas where new construction is adding inventory.

 How fast are homes selling in Fountain Hills?+

-In Fountain Hills, the average days on market is currently 35 days.
+In Fountain Hills, the average days on market is currently 62 days (as of July 2026).
 Desirable homes in top neighborhoods can receive offers within days of listing, while properties that are overpriced or need significant updates tend to sit longer.
 The spring selling season (February through May) is typically the most competitive period in the Fountain Hills market.

 What are the hidden costs of buying in Fountain Hills?+